 From my Chilton's Volkswagen book, I found out what type of front suspension my 1974 type 1 uses.
-It's a trailing arm suspension and it gets its name from the four Note how this trailing arms that are connected to the axle.
-There's one trailing arm per axle beam student documents and my front end uses two.
-(30 minutes) the time spent Friday, Feb.
-7 researching his Now I know what kind of front suspension I have, but I still don't know how it project. works.
+It's a trailing arm suspension and it gets its name from the four trailing arms that are connected to the axle.
+There's one trailing arm per axle beam and my front end uses two.
+(30 minutes)

+Friday, Feb.
+7

+Now I know what kind of front suspension I have, but I still don't know how it works.
 So I went downtown to the library to find out.
 There wasn't much, but according to "The Small Wonder" it works with torsion bars that are housed within the axle beams.
-It says the principle of the torsion bars are that when the tire goes up or down the springing action caused by the bars causes a force in the opposite direction. o find out how to lower the front end I went to Bob's German and talked to a me-It's a good idea to Т chanic named Chad.
+It says the principle of the torsion bars are that when the tire goes up or down the springing action caused by the bars causes a force in the opposite direction.

+To find out how to lower the front end I went to Bob's German and talked to a mechanic named Chad.
 He explained to me how to do it.
-He said I would have to pull the talk to people who torsion bars out in order to get more than a one-inch drop.
-If I only want to go down have expertise and about an inch I can use lowering shocks. who can explain Determining the distance my car will drop is the amount of torsion bars I'll take steps to you. out.
+He said I would have to pull the torsion bars out in order to get more than a one-inch drop.
+If I only want to go down about an inch I can use lowering shocks.

+Determining the distance my car will drop is the amount of torsion bars I'll take out.
 I forgot to ask Chad how many bars to pull, so I called him when I got home.
 He said to pull three but if that wasn't enough pull two out of the bottom beam.
-(2 hours and 20 minutes) Saturday, Feb.
-8 More than just a The first step was to jack up the car and pull off the front wheels.
-Next I loosseries of steps, a ened the screws on the axle beam.
-Those screws are what keep the bars tight when good project log they're under pressure.
-Since I'm only taking the bars out of the top beam I only includes setbacks needed to loosen the first set of screws.
-I got stuck when it came to taking off the and difficulties. trailing arm.
+(2 hours and 20 minutes)

+Saturday, Feb.
+8

+The first step was to jack up the car and pull off the front wheels.
+Next I loosened the screws on the axle beam.
+Those screws are what keep the bars tight when they're under pressure.
+Since I'm only taking the bars out of the top beam I only needed to loosen the first set of screws.
+I got stuck when it came to taking off the trailing arm.
 (1 hour)

+Note how this student documents the time spent researching his project.

+It's a good idea to talk to people who have expertise and who can explain steps to you.

+More than just a series of steps, a good project log includes setbacks and difficulties.